strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 ⚡ **Performance**
    - No noticeable performance impact during editor runtime.

-🔧 **Open Source**
+🔧 **Source Available, Free and soon Open Source**
    - The full source code is available on Github for free.
 Please consider to donate if you are using this tool actively.
-   - Unity Asset Store version is the same project and soon available.
+   - Unity Asset Store version is the same version.
+   - Soon releasing it under MIT license.

 ## Supported Platforms